DiFuu/fasta_file_trimmer/README.md

 # fasta_file_trimmer

-The program must incorporate an argument parser that accepts:
+The program incorporates an argument parser that accepts:

 - An input file
 - Number of nucleotides to remove from the 5' (from the beginning of the sequence)